TanushaRoy/docker/readme.md

 Docker allows developers to quickly create and test new features or applications without setting up complex environments.

 # Docker Installation Linux
+Prerequisite for Installation

+Ubuntu 22.04.4 LTS or compatible Linux distribution 64-bit of Ubuntu version
+At least 2 GB of RAM for running Docker
+Sufficient disk space for Docker images and containers.

 #### Step 1.
 Check if the system up-to-date using following command :